MercuryNuGet/Mercury/README.md

 Where each `With` will generate a different expected value, include those expected values in the `With` data.

 ```
-"When I add #expectedLength items to list"
+Specs += "When I add #expectedLength items to list"
    .Arrange<List<int>>()
    .With(new {a=new []{1,2,3},   expectedLength=3, expectedSum=6})
    .With(new {a=new []{4,6,7,9}, expectedLength=4, expectedSum=26})